Theodo-UK/OmniLog/front/README.md

 SST is a tool that makes it easy for us to run our nextJS web app via AWS lamdas.

+### Local Development

+If you are developing the website without the external resources, e.g using dummy data and don't want to setup the AWS stack, use this option.

+`yarn` to install dependencies.

+`yarn local` to start the next web app locally.

 ### Setting Up AWS

-Having an AWS account is a requirement for local development, as we want to proxy the lambda as much as we can!
+Having an AWS account is a requirement for live lambda development, as we want to proxy the lambda as much as we can!

 Requirements:
 - AWS account.